There are different ways to feed lambs, many ways. One method is not better

 a small particle size.
 Feeds that have high palatability for lambs

-include soybean meal, ground corn, and alfalfa hay.
+include soybean meal, ground or cracked corn, and alfalfa hay.
 Some producers

 start lambs out on soybean meal.
 It is expensive, but the lambs